 To start, two different types of tables were created.
-One table had each manufacturer with its total sales for 2008 (similar to Table 1-9).
+One table had each manufacturer with its total sales for 2008 (similar to Table 1-10).
 This table will have the goal for each manufacturer, and a column added for each iteration with the current total.
 The second table has a truck segment total by manufacturer.
-The second table starts out with a "Generic" manufacturer (Table 1-10) which is the table where the goal resides.
-Each manufacturer (BMW is shown in Table 1-11) is then listed below the "Generic" manufacturer.
+The second table starts out with a "Generic" manufacturer (Table 1-11) which is the table where the goal resides.
+Each manufacturer (BMW is shown in Table 1-12) is then listed below the "Generic" manufacturer.
 With each iteration, a new total is added for each segment that is calculated and added to the table.
 This is not shown in the tables below.
 A process of first adjusting the numbers in the tables to the goal for market share distribution was done.
 This was followed by adjusting to the goal for vehicle segment distribution.
 Each time an adjustment was done a new column was added.
-An adjustment was done by creating a multiplier (either segment distribution based or manufacturer distribution based) and applying it to each vehicle segment total in the current iteration.
+An adjustment was done by creating a multiplier (either segment distribution-based or manufacturer distributionbased) and applying it to each vehicle segment total in the current iteration.
 A manufacturer-based multiplier is calculated by taking the goal total for a manufacturer and dividing by the current total (starting with 2008 model year volumes) for a manufacturer.
 A segment distribution-based multiplier is calculated by taking the goal distribution volumes in the Generic manufacturer set and dividing them by the current volume.
-Table 1-9, Table 1-10, and Table 1-11 below illustrate two iterations using BMW.
+Table 1-10, Table 1-11, and Table 1-12 below illustrates two iterations using BMW as an example.